aayu-s/aayu-s/README.md

 I am a software engineer currently working in Accenture as a SAP ABAP developer.
 Very passionate about computer engineering.
 On my way to learn and upgrade myself to a better version!

 - 🌱 I’m currently learning ...
-Data Structures and Algorithms
+Python, Django, Data Structures and Algorithms
 - ⚡  Available for Freelance projects/internship opportunities.
 - 📫 How to reach me: [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/ayushi-sharma-a0b7b4138/)